Willman 1 Revisited: The Kinematics, Chemistry, and Orbital Properties of a Potentially-Disrupting Dwarf Galaxy: Observations and Data Reduction

 \subsubsection{Flagging Velocity Variables}

 The orbital motions of unresolved binary stars systems when measured at a single epoch can inflate a system's inferred velocity dispersion.
 To identify such velocity variable stars, we evaluate whether velocities measured at different times are consistent with random fluctuations from a constant value.
 For each star, we first calculate the weighted mean velocity, the equivalent of assuming a constant velocity model.
 We then calculate the $\chi^2$ value for this model, including random and systematic error components.
 Following \citet{maxted2001}, we then calculate the probability, $p$, of obtaining the observed value of $\chi^2$ or higher from random fluctuations around a constant value. $p$ is evaluated for the appropriate number of degrees of freedom (the number of observations minus one).
-We define a star as a velocity variable if log$_{10}p < -1$.
-63 out of 340 stars have velocities measured on multiple DEIMOS mask pointings, all of which have measurements separated by more than one year.
-We find 16 of these stars to be velocity variables, 6 of which are members.
+We define a star as a velocity variable if $\log_{10}p < -1$.
+Of the 340 stars with measured velocities, 63 have measurements on multiple DEIMOS mask pointings separated by more than one year.
+We find 16 of these stars to be velocity variables, six of which are members.
 Their positions on the CMD are shown in Figure \ref{fig:membership}a.